cashmusic/platform/interfaces/docs/writing/phpcore.md

-All functionality of the core platform is accessed through a single and consistent PHP-based API.
-No direct function calls should be made — instead data should be accessed and set through a secure and standard request / response model consistent with any HTTP GET/POST requests.
+All functionality of the platform is accessed through a consistent request/response model at the heart of the PHP Core.
+No direct function calls should be made — instead data should be accessed and set through a secure and standard request/response model.

-For developers looking to build custom functionality we've built a request/response process as the primary interface to the PHP framework.
-It mimics a REST-style API and standardizes calls and responses across the methods...so the PHP interaction will be nearly identical to future REST or verbose interactions.
+The request/response model lets us build consistency from PHP to API and into elements and connections.
+It mimics a REST-style API and standardizes calls and responses across the methods.

 Every request is made with a specific type and action, plus any required or optional parameters.
 It's response will contain an http-esque **status code**, a **uid** containing